lukeschlosser/URBN-Project/README.md

 you'll get a link for pants.
 I think you'll recognize the website used for clothing 👀

 This was my first project outside the ones I had at Tech Elevator.
-I didn't have time for side- projects during the bootcamp because of all the learning that was happening plus balacing family time with a 6 month old.
+I didn't have time for side- projects during the bootcamp because of all the learning that was happening plus balancing family time with a 6 month old.
 Working on this was a challenging, fun, and growing experience.
 I know there are countless places where this app could improve and things that I have a vision for to make it better BUT regardless I'm really really proud of what I've built.
 From knowing next to nothing about coding the beginning of January this year, to building THIS.
 Feels.
 So.
 Good.
 I'm stoked to come back to this and continue to add/make changes as I grow in my development skills.
 Thanks URBN for this opportunity and to be challenged in a new way.
 In the many places I've been applying it is near and far-between when you get to design something from scratch as part of the interview process.
-Definetly a nice break from the "normal" code assessments I've been doing a lot of.
+This was a nice break from the "normal" code assessments I've been doing a lot of.